Richardaeld/cola-vending-machine/README.md

 + Stripe was chosen as a payment API and its integration process was not finished.
 + An additional route needs to be created for restocking the vending machine:
     + Currently beacuse of the nature of a PATCH request a stocker can over fill the vending machine.
-    + By creating an additional route with a extra layer of logic it is possible to check a cola's max_amount and ensure it cannot be overfilled.**Scalability** (Not implemented)
+    + By creating an additional route with a extra layer of logic it is possible to check a cola's max_amount and ensure it cannot be overfilled.
         + This project was not implemented because a bug in insomnia's newest version slowed down development and took some time to run down.
     + This route would use a similar setup to the **Update user to admin**.
 This Route would have a patch position ("amount": <num>) and use comparison operators to prevent it from updated to a number larger than max_amount.
++ Expanding server respones for the API because only the most basic logic was implemented.
++ Adding an additional row to the **Routes** section of this README for displaying error response and how it is returned.

 ### React
 #### Purchase and Download Flow